maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 ) COLOCATE BY (ArtistId) ZONE Chinook;
 ```

+> [!NOTE]
-Notice the `COLOCATE BY` clause in the Album table.
-This ensures that albums by the same artist are stored on the same nodes, which optimizes joins and queries involving both tables.
+> The `COLOCATE BY` clause in the Album table ensures that albums by the same artist are stored on the same nodes.
+This optimizes joins between Artist and Album tables by eliminating the need for network transfers during queries.

 Next, let's create the Genre and MediaType reference tables: